cloudcreativity/laravel-json-api/docs/basics/api.md

 example, if the `name` is `api:v1:`, then the route name for the index of the `posts` resource will be `api:v1:posts.index`.

-## Content Negotiation
+## Media Types

-The JSON API spec defines [content negotiation](http://jsonapi.org/format/#content-negotiation) that must occur between the client and the server.
-This is handled by this package based on your API's `encoding` and `decoding` configuration.

-The generated API file contains the defaults required to support the JSON API media type.
+The generated API file contains the default encoding and decoding media types required to support the JSON API media type.
 If you want to change how JSON API documents are JSON-encoded, you can add options to the `encoding` configuration.

 The options are the same as those used with PHP's `json_encode` function.
 For example, change this:

 ```php